spectrocloud/librarium/content/docs/00-release-notes.md

   * System scope resource quota.
   * System Scope Cluster groups to host Sandbox clusters.
   * Out-of-the-box application profiles and applications deployment with Sandbox Clusters.
-     * Data Base services such as MongoDB, Redis, PostgreSQL
+  * Application profiles can consists of Helm charts, Manifests, and Database services such as MongoDB, Redis, PostgreSQL

 * The Palette [Native Edge](/clusters/edge/native) architecture, an instance of Palette Edge Distribution based on the desired version of Operating System-Kubernetes installed natively onto the edge devices.
 All the Day 1 and Day 2 Operations starting from Installation to Scaling, Upgrades, and Reconfigurations, will be managed by the Palette Console.

-* Palette provides Intuitive UI-based location monitoring for the clusters running at multiple locations with [NOC-UI](/clusters/cluster-management/noc-ui).
+* Palette provides intuitive, location-based UI that monitors clusters with [NOC-UI](/clusters/cluster-management/noc-ui).

 * Palette enterprise mode production clusters can be backed up to [Azure Blob storage](/clusters/cluster-management/backup-restore#forazureblobbackup) for convenient restoration.
 Palette provisions cluster monitoring with [Kubernetes Dashboard](/knowledgebase/how-to/reverse-proxy-dashboard) exposed to external traffic using Spectro Proxy pack with RBAC authentication.